Treatment of Relapsing Polychondritis (panchondritis)

-Best hospitals for Relapsing polychondritis (panchondritis) treatment
+Best hospitals and doctors for relapsing polychondritis (panchondritis) treatment abroad

 Relapsing polychondritis is a rare disease of the immune system that manifests itself as inflammation of the cartilage that covers the ends of bones at a joint.
 It develops when the immune system overreacts to various diseases and injuries.
 The immune system falsely thinks that the body is infected with a virus or harmful bacteria and sends blood to what it thinks is the affected area, to fix the problem.
 This results in the area becoming red, warm and swollen.
 Sometimes it can be quite painful, too.

 According to WebMD, relapsing polychondritis can start quite suddenly.
 The manifestations of relapsing polychondritis depend on its severity.
 In mild cases, the person may feel only warmth and tenderness in certain parts of the body for a short period of time.
 In severe cases, relapsing polychondritis can be very painful, with many joints becoming inflamed.
 It commonly affects people in the 40-60 age bracket.